IIIF/cookbook-recipes/recipe/0039-image-rotation/index.md

 ---
-title: Name of Recipe
+title: Image Rotation
-id: -1
+id: 39
 layout: recipe
-tags: [tbc]
+tags: styling
-summary: "tbc"
+summary: "Two approaches for rotating an image or annotation on a canvas"
 viewers:
 topic:
  - basic